What Is Rapid Prototyping?

-Get High Class Rapid Prototyping And Additive Manufacturing By X Rapid Technologies
+Four Facts About Rapid Prototyping And Additive Manufacturing

 1. Rapid prototyping and additive manufacturing are not the same.
 Additive manufacturing is one of the rapid prototyping manufacturing methods.

-People may hardly distinguish between rapid prototyping and additive manufacturing.
-Additive manufacturing (AM), or 3D printing, is a rapid manufacturing process that combines computer-aided design, material processing, and molding technology to produce solid objects out of special metal materials, non-metal materials, and medical biomaterials using extrusion, sintering, fusion, light curing, spraying, and other ways to stack layer by layer.
-The production is based on digital model files through software and a numerical control system.
+Additive manufacturing is based on digital model files through software and a numerical control system.
 Rapid prototyping or manufacturing covers lots of manufacturing methods, including CNC machining, vacuum casting, reaction injection molding, rapid tooling, etc.

 2. Additive manufacturing excels in producing complex-structured parts.